cfblaeb/metmap/README.md

 ## Motif file format
-* The motifs should be stored in a standard text file with one motif per line
+* The motifs should be stored in a standard text file
-* If the motif contains a group of N's it will be treated as a promiscuous
+* One motif per line, then a comma then a 1 or a 2 to indicate whether either rule 1 or 2 should be used for this motif
   Example:
-  ATGCATGCATGC
+  ATGCATGCATGC, 1
-  STGCAGTCATCGTTK
+  STGCAGTCATCGTTK, 1
-  ATCNNNNAAA            <---
+  ATCNNNNAAA, 2
-  CGTAGCANNNATCGATGC
+  CGTAGCANNNATCGATGC, 2

 ## Possibly gBlock synthesis issues:
 * extremely low or high GC content (less than 25% and greater than 75%)